 High up in the Sierra Norte Mountains lie 8 small autonomous villages.
 They are not controlled by the government, so they have their own laws, justice system and way of life.
 It is a fascinating place, and the best way to experience these “Pueblos Manucommunandos” is by hiking between them with a local guide.

 Insead of palm trees, you’ll find pines.
 And the heat of the coast will be replaced with crisp mountain air.
 Spend your days where few tourists venture, meet the villagers who proudly call this place home and give back to their community.

-Expediciones Sierra Norte has a big focus on eco-tourism, and we had a fantastic experience in the Sierra Norte.
+Expediciones Sierra Norte has a big focus on eco-tourism, and we had a fantastic hiking experience in the Sierra Nortes.
 It was one of our favorite things to do in Mexico.